-While aging in the upper face may make some individuals appear tired, signs of aging in the lower face and neck can be even more obvious indications of time taking a toll.
+While aging in the upper face may make some individuals appear tired, signs of aging in the lower face can be even more obvious indications of time taking a toll.
 The jowls or turkey neck can make someone look older than they feel.
-Patients who struggle with sagging skin in the lower face and neck can turn to Dr. Elisa Burgess in her Lake Oswego, OR practice to undergo a face and neck lift to correct the issue.
-There are multiple reasons people undergo face and neck lifts, including:
+Patients who struggle with sagging skin in the lower face can turn to Dr. Elisa Burgess in her Lake Oswego, OR practice to undergo a facelift to correct the issue.
+There are multiple reasons people undergo facelifts, including:

 - To remove excess fat

 - To tighten underlying tissues